 The next item you'll need is a tax identification number, and, depending on how your business is set up, possibly a name registration.

-"If you're a sole proprietor, all you need is an Employment Identification Number (EIN), your Social Security number, as well as a driver's license or passport," said Levi King, CEO of Creditera, a personal and business credit solutions and monitoring firm.
+"If you're a sole proprietor, all you need is an Employment Identification Number (EIN), your Social Security number, as well as a driver's license or passport," said Levi King, CEO of credit solutions and monitoring firm, Nav (formerly Creditera).

 Articles of incorporation and banking resolutions

 To open your account, you'll need to bring the documentation used to form and register your business with the state and other entities, said Connors.
 These are often called Articles of Incorporation.